gbalan-microej/docs/PlatformDeveloperGuide/uiDisplay.rst

 -  draw an image without global alpha blending: copy a pixel from a format to the destination format (LCD format)
 -  draw an image with global alpha blending: copy a pixel with alpha blending from a format to the destination format (LCD format)
--  draw a shape: draw a pixel in destination format
+-  draw a shape: draw a pixel in destination format (LCD format)
 -  load a ``ResourceImage`` with an output format: convert a pixel in ARGB8888 format to the output format
 -  read a pixel from an image (rotate, scale, flip): read any pixel formats